• Skip to primary navigation

 Pro Tips

-• Pat dry paneer with a paper towel before cutting it into small cubes.
+• Pat dry the paneer with a paper towel before cutting it into small cubes.

-• Coat paneer cubes with 1 tablespoon corn starch.
+• Coat paneer cubes with 1 tablespoon of cornstarch.

 • Fry the paneer on high heat.